claresudbery/clare-wiki-ably/pages/organising/podcasts/descript.md

 - Place cursor where you want it
 - Press forward slash on the keyboard

+## Rename scenes / add chapter headings

+- Renaming scenes doesn't seem to be possible, but you can add chapter headings:
+- Either ask Underlord to add chapters, in which case it will come up with (surprisingly good) chapter headings...
+	- To get it to actually insert them, click Add to script
+- ...or type hash (`#`) in the transcript and type your chapter heading.
+It will then appear on the left hand side.

+## Reorder scenes

+- Drag and drop
+- Moving a scene to the start is tricky, but if you persevere you will eventually see a line at the start where you want the scene to go
+- *Infuriatingly*, it immediately renumbers the scenes.
+So there is no visual indicator on the left to tell you the scenes have been reordered.
+So you have to check what's in the transcript instead.

 ## Insert new audio files

 - [add a scene](#add-scenes)